Storage Area Network (SAN) –

 Cons –

-If you happen to have numerous request nodes and if they are load-balanced, then you might have to cache a similar item on all the nodes.
+If you happen to have numerous request nodes and if they have a good load-balance, then you might have to cache a similar item on all the nodes.

-Global Cache – It is a kind of central Cache that is utilized by all request nodes, and the respective pros and cons are as follows;
+It is a kind of central Cache that you utilize by all request nodes, and the respective pros and cons are as follows;

 Pros –

-The chance of Cache of a given item is once only.
+The chance of Cache of an item is once only.

-Multiple requests for an item can be compressed into one request when it is sent to the backend.
+Multiple requests for an item can compress into one request when you send it to the backend.

 Cons –

-If respectively the number of clients and the incoming requests increase, a single cache can be given a lot of importance.
+If respectively the number of clients and the incoming requests increase, you can give a single cache a lot of importance.

 Reverse proxy cache – The Cache becomes responsible for the recovery of a cache miss, which is usually more common and possesses the ability to handle its own eviction.

-Cache as a service – Here, the request nodes become responsible for the recovery of a cache miss, which is typically utilized when the request nodes conceive and conceptualize the eviction strategy or hot spots better than the Cache itself.
+In Cache as a Service, the request nodes take on the responsibility of recovering from a cache miss.
+You can often use this approach when the request nodes understand and manage the eviction strategy or hot spots more effectively than the Cache itself.

 Pros –

-The cache space and the loading capacity can both be increased through scaling out, which indirectly means increasing the number of nodes.
+The cache space and the loading capacity can increase through scaling out, which indirectly means increasing the number of nodes.

 Cons –

 Node failure occurs oftentimes.
-Thus, they must be cautiously handled too and carefully ignored.
+Thus, they must cautiously handle too and carefully ignore it.

 Proxies –